 General Tour / City

-On day 9, wake up in Hiroshima to soak up some more history and culture.
+Waking up in Hiroshima, you will soak up some more history and culture.
 Feel humbled as you visit the Peace Park and the A-Bomb Dome to help build a clearer picture of what life has been like for the residents of Hiroshima.
 If you’re craving some rest from the city, hop on a boat to Miyajima Island where you’ll be able to see the famous floating Torii Gate, soak up the colourful marketplace and make friends with the amicable deer who are yearning to say hello to you.
-If you’re feeling brave - and you should, because the rewards are massive - you can take a ropeway to the very top of the mountain for the breathtaking views of the sea and the cityscape of Hiroshima.
+If you’re feeling brave - and you should, because the rewards are massive - you can take a ropeway to the very top of the mountain for the breath-taking views of the sea and the cityscape of Hiroshima.
 End your day by returning to Hiroshima and taking a trip on the Shinkansen bullet train back to Kyoto.

 Take your time to wake up today or head back to the Gion district to continue your exploration - you may even spot a Geisha.
 In the afternoon you’ll be welcomed into the home of an instructor of Japan's Traditional Arts for a delve into Japanese culture and tradition.
 You will be shown how to conduct the most valued traditions in Japanese culture - a traditional tea ceremony.
 Now here’s for the really exciting bit: in the evening you will get a once in a lifetime visit to a private Geisha teahouse, accompanied by a geisha culture expert who is married to an ex-geisha.
 Experience what it’s like to have a private audience with a Geisha or Maiko, as they show you traditional songs, dance and games.
 This is definitely an exclusive experience, and you’ll want to take advantage of this rare photo opportunity.
 Retire for the night feeling super lucky that you’re one of the few people who has got access to this experience.

 General Tour / Activity & Adventure